- Location: Connecticut

 - Non-Excepted Intrastate

 If you choose Non-Excepted Interstate, you must provide the DMV with a federal medical certificate.

 Under this new law, you will be required to pass a drug test during the license application process.
 If your license is granted, you will be given random drug tests throughout your employment as a school bus driver.
-If you fail one test, you will lose your job for a minimum of two years; if you fail a second test, you will lose your job permanently.
+Test failure will lead to job loss.

 The Commercial Motor Vehicle Safety Act of 1986 was designed to improve highway safety.
 Its purpose was to ensure that drivers of commercial vehicles are qualified to drive them, and to remove unsafe drivers from the highways.
 The Act didn't require federal driver licensing―states still license commercial drivers―but it established minimum standards that states must meet when issuing commercial driver's licenses (CDLs).
 It required states to upgrade their existing programs to follow the new federal standards.